-The target participants for these energy efficiency and conservation programs are low income participants that own their own homes and tenants that directly pay their own utility bills.
-To qualify for the program initially, households must have an income which is at or below Statistics Canada's pre-tax, post-transfer Low Income Cut-off (LICO)8.
+The target participants for these energy efficiency and conservation programs are low-income homeowners and tenants who directly pay their own utility bills.
+To qualify for the program initially, households must have an income which is at or below Statistics Canada's pre-tax, post-transfer Low-income Cut-off (LICO)9.
 The pre-tax, post-transfer LICO vary according to household size and the size of community, as shown in Table 1.